-ASK, CHECK RECORD LOOK, LISTEN, FEEL SIGNS CLASSIFY TREAT AND ADVISE IF VAGINAL BLEET DING ■ A pad is soaked in less than 5 minutes.
-More than 1 pad soaked in 5 minutesUterus not hard and not round HEAVY BLEEDING See for treatment.Consult or Refer urgently to hospital.
-IF FEVER (TEMPER RATURE >38°C) ■ Time since rupture of membranes ■ Abdominal pain ■ Chills ■ Repeat temperature measurement after 2 hours ■ If temperature is still >38°C → Look for abnormal vaginal discharge. → Listen to fetal heart rate → feel lower abdomen for Tender ness ■ Temperature still >380C and any of: → Chills → Foul-smelling vaginal discharge → Low abdomen tenderness → FHR remains >160 after 30 minutes of observation → rupture of membranes >18 hours ■ Temperature still >380C RISK OF UTERINE AND FETAL INFECTION ■ Insert an IV line and give fluids rapidly . ■ Give appropriate IM/IV antibiotics ■ If fetus and placenta delivered → Give oxytocin 10 IU IM . ■ Consult or Refer woman urgently to hospital . ■ Assess the newborn .
-Treat if any sign of infection. ■ Encourage woman to drink plenty of fluids. ■ Measure temperature every 4 hours. ■ If temperature persists for >12 hours, is very high or rises rapidly, give appropriate antibiotic and Consult or refer 10) to hospital IF PERINEAL TEAR · OR LIFESAVING CIRCUMSTANCE Is there bleeding from the tear or episiotomyDoes it extend to anus or ■ Tear extending to anus or rectum.
-THIRD DEGREE TEAR ■ Consult or Refer woman urgently to hospital . rectum? ■ Perineal tear ■ Episiotomy SMALL PERINEAL TEAR ■ If bleeding persists, repair the tear or episiotomy
+ASK, CHECK RECORD LOOK, LISTEN, FEEL SIGNS CLASSIFY TREAT AND ADVISE IF VAGINAL BLEED DING A pad is soaked in less than 5 minutes.
+More than 1 pad soaked in 5 minutes Uterus not hard and not round HEAVY BLEEDING See for treatment.
+Consult or Refer urgently to hospital.
+IF FEVER (TEMPER ATURE >38°C) Time since rupture of membranes Abdominal pain Chills Repeat temperature measurement after 2 hours If temperature is still &gt;38°C →Look for abnormal vaginal discharge. →Listen to fetal heart rate →feel lower abdomen for Tender ness Temperature still &gt;380C and any of: → Chills → Foul-smelling vaginal discharge →Low abdomen tenderness →FHR remains &gt;160 after 30 minutes of observation →rupture of membranes &gt;18 hours UTERINE AND FETAL INFECTION Insert an IV line and give fluids rapidly.
+Give appropriate IM/IV antibiotics If fetus and placenta delivered → Give oxytocin 10 IU IM.
+Consult or Refer woman urgently to hospital.
+Assess the newborn.
+Treat if any sign of infection. ■ Temperature still >380C RISK OF UTERINE AND FETAL INFECTION Encourage woman to drink plenty of fluids.
+Measure temperature every 4 hours.
+If temperature persists for &gt;12 hours, is very high or rises rapidly, give appropriate antibiotic and Consult or refer to hospital IF PERINEAL TEAR OR EPISIOTOMY (DONE FO R LIFESAVING CIRCUMSTANCE S) • Is there bleeding from the tear or episiotomy Does it extend to anus or ■ Tear extending to anus or rectum.
+THIRD DEGREE TEAR Consult or Refer woman urgently to hospital. rectum?
+Perineal tearEpisiotomy SMALL PERINEAL TEAR ■ If bleeding persists, repair the tear or episiotomy